The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Exchange-traded funds, or ETFs, are one of the hottest investing trends of the last two decades.
-ETFs comprised about $4.8 trillion in assets in 2020, up from $3 trillion just three years prior.
+ETFs held about $10 trillion in assets at year-end 2021, reaching historic highs for the fast-growing asset class.
 ETFs allow investors to buy a collection of assets in just one fund, and they trade on an exchange like a stock.
 They’re popular because they meet the needs of investors, and usually for low cost.

 Here’s what you need to know about ETFs and why so many investors are drawn to them.

 What is an ETF and how does it work?

 ETFs are a type of fund that owns various kinds of securities, often of one type.
 For example, a stock ETF holds stocks, while a bond ETF holds bonds.
 One share of the ETF gives buyers ownership of all the stocks or bonds in the fund.
 For example, if an ETF held 100 stocks, then those who owned the fund would own a stake – a very tiny one – in each of those 100 stocks.

 ETFs are typically passively managed, meaning that the fund usually holds a fixed number of securities based on a specific preset index of investments.
 In contrast, many mutual funds are actively managed, with professional investors trying to select the investments that will rise and fall.

 For example, the Standard & Poor’s 500 index is perhaps the world’s best-known index, and it forms the basis of many ETFs.
 Other popular indexes include the Dow Jones Industrial Average and the Nasdaq Composite index.
 ETFs based on these funds – they’re called index funds – just buy and hold whatever is in the index and make no active trading decisions.